 Hydronic in-floor heating systems are designed to provide a long-lasting, comfortable form of heating that you can rely on for years.
-Hydronic heating systems are extremely reliable and require minimal maintenance and servicing
+Hydronic heating systems are reliable, and require minimum amount of maintenance and servicing

 5. Driveway Snow Melting

-Using exterior hydronic heating, you can say goodbye to shovelling snow or pouring salt on your driveway in the winter!
-Hydronic heating can extend to many home heating needs, including swimming pools, fan coils, and more.
+With exterior hydronic heating, you can say goodbye to shovelling snow or pouring salt on your driveway in the winter.
+Hydronic heating can be extended to many other home heating needs, including swimming pools, fan coils, and more.

 If these reasons are not enough to help you decide whether to get in-floor heating for your home or not, contact your local HVAC expert at Crystal.
 We will be happy to answer all your questions regarding an in-floor home heating system.